pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

-This topic describes how to create a Tanzu Build Service [Image](https://docs.vmware.com/en/Tanzu-Build-Service/1.6/vmware-tanzu-build-service/GUID-managing-images.html) resource that builds a container image from source that is signed with [Cosign](https://github.com/sigstore/cosign).
+This topic describes how to create a Tanzu Build Service [Image](https://docs.vmware.com/en/Tanzu-Build-Service/1.6/vmware-tanzu-build-service/GUID-managing-images.html) resource that builds a container image from source code signed with [Cosign](https://github.com/sigstore/cosign).

 This topic builds upon the steps in the